 Indoor Air Pollution and CPCB Reporting Frameworks (AQI and NAAQS Boundaries)

 India’s National Air Quality Index (AQI), introduced by CPCB in 2014, translates monitored ambient pollutant concentrations into standardised air quality categories for reporting.
-For a detailed breakdown of how CPCB converts pollutant concentrations into index categories, refer to: Air Quality Index (AQI) Explained: Measurement Structure and Reporting Framework.
+For a detailed breakdown of how CPCB converts pollutant concentrations into index categories, refer to: how AQI is calculated in India.

 India’s National Ambient Air Quality Standards (NAAQS) define benchmark concentration limits for regulated pollutants in ambient outdoor air.
 These standards are used for regulatory assessment and national reporting, but they are not designed as indoor air quality standards.
-For benchmark comparison between India’s NAAQS standards and WHO guideline values, see: CPCB vs WHO Air Pollution Standards in India: NAAQS and WHO AQG Explained.
+For benchmark comparison between India’s NAAQS standards and WHO guideline values, see: CPCB vs WHO Air Pollution Standards in India.

 This distinction is important because indoor air pollution studies may use the same concentration units as ambient monitoring (such as µg/m³), but indoor measurements are typically influenced by household activities, ventilation conditions, and building characteristics.
 As a result, indoor concentration values cannot be interpreted as direct equivalents of ambient compliance benchmarks without careful methodological context.